-We, Sigismund Augustus, by the Grace of God, King of Poland, Grand Duke of Lithuania, etc. whilst remembering our vow from twelve years ago and our promise given in our letter, state that we approved in our letter all the charters, legal rights and privileges of all our subjects of all estates living in our kingdom and our lands, that had been given publicly and individually by our fathers […] but when in the national assembly in Piotrków the Jewish elders appeared in front of us from great Poland and humbly asked to acknowledge the following letters and confirm them specifically […] then we Sigismund Augustus […] honored the request of these Jews and accepted and confirmed these charters and all its content and termed them valid in law.
+We, Sigismund Augustus, by the Grace of God, King of Poland, Grand Duke of Lithuania, etc. whilst remembering our vow from twelve years ago and our promise given in our letter, state that we approved in our letter all the charters, legal rights, and privileges of all our subjects of all estates living in our kingdom and our lands, given publicly and individually by our fathers […] but when in the national assembly in Piotrków the Jewish elders appeared in front of us from great Poland and humbly asked to acknowledge the following letters and confirm them specifically […] then we Sigismund Augustus […] honored the request of these Jews and accepted and confirmed these charters and all its content and termed them valid in law.

-This short arenga (preamble) – an introduction describing the context and rationale for issuing the privilege – makes clear that the Jews are a separate legal estate in a society where legal differentiation was both a means of integrating groups and a decisive factor in shaping co-existence.
+This short arenga (preamble) – an introduction providing the context and rationale for enacting the privilege – defines the Jews as a separate legal estate in a society where legal differentiation was a means of integrating groups that also profoundly shaped their co-existence with one another.
 This approach differed from the ideas reflected in Casimir the Great’s privileges, which defined the Jews as “our Jews, the Jews of our kingdom.”
 Nor did it conform to the view originally expressed in the 1453 privilege, which spoke of “those Jews whom we [the King] cherish for ourselves and for the kingdom as a unique treasure.”
-In this respect, the 1548 privilege set a precedent for recognizing Jews as a group to be integrated into society.
-This became a feature common to all six general privileges for Jews from the early modern period that have survived to this day.
+In this respect, the 1548 privilege initiated a pattern of recognizing Jews as a group to be integrated into society.
+This became a feature common to all six general privileges for Jews from the early modern period to survive to this day.

 Table 1

-In all these privileges, there is no mention of the medieval imperial conception of Jews as "servi camerae."
-Jews are treated as subjects of the ruler in every respect and as an urban group with a status separate to that of other city groups.
+None of these privileges refer to the medieval imperial conception of Jews as "servi camerae."
+Jews are treated as subjects of the ruler in every respect, and as an urban estate with a status separate to that of other city groups.
 They appear as an integral part of economic and social town life, as “a second urban group parallel to non-Jewish city burghers.”
 The roots of this integrative approach can be traced back to the Statute of Kalisz (1264) and Casimir the Great’s privileges, which instituted parallel rights for Jews without granting them urban citizenship or placing them under municipal jurisdiction.
-However, the early modern charters fully embraced this policy and took it further.
-For example, in a royal privilege issued in 1585, King Stephen Bathory stated that "Jews are equal to town citizens, are given the freedoms of the latter and are only subject to royal law, except in private cases."
-Admittedly, this generic statement indicated equality in commercial, but not civic, rights.
+The early modern charters fully embraced this policy and took it further.
+For example, in a royal privilege issued in 1585, King Stephen Bathory stated that "Jews are equal to town citizens, are given the freedoms of the latter and are only subject to royal law, excluding private cases."
+Admittedly, this generic statement indicated equal commercial – not civic – rights.
 It did not bestow Jews with citizenship, nor the right to hold municipal offices.
-It did, however, strengthen the Jews’ status as an integral group in the city and its economy, for example by exempting Jewish merchants from city taxes that applied to foreign traders.
-Bathory’s privilege thus demonstrates how early modern rulers furthered integrative policies that elevated Jewish social status, while simultaneously emphasizing Jews’ differentiated legal standing of the Jews and the importance of each of the closely bonded city groups.
+It did, however, strengthen the Jews’ status as an integral group in the city and its economy, for example by exempting Jewish merchants from city taxes that applied to foreign merchants.
+Bathory’s privilege thus demonstrates how early modern rulers furthered integrative policies that elevated Jewish social standing, while simultaneously emphasizing the Jews’ differentiated legal status and their interdependence with other city estates.